KBNLwikimedia/MediaFromDelpher_ExtractCopyrightTemplates/stories/Free to use - Exploring public domain claims in Wikimedia Commons files sourced from Delpher.md

 ### H3 - Zooming in: copyrights expired because of age

 Let's now zoom in on the blue bars, that is on the copyright templates for files that are in the public domain because of age.
-For the underlying works of these files, enough time has passed since the author’s death, since the work was first published, or since its creation.
-This group represents 24 templates used 6,191 times in 6,114 distinct files.
+This group represents 24 templates, used 6,191 times in 6,114 distinct files.

-The overview below  shows the the number of usages for each template, similar to the previous bar chart.
+The table below  shows the number of usages for each template, similar to the previous bar chart.
+Where possible and applicable, it also lists the specific expiration period(s) implied by the template, as well as any remarks.
+Copyrights on a work can expire when enough time has passed since
-summarizes the expiration periodes.
+ 1) *the author’s death*: we see values of 100 years (eg. [in Mexico](https://commons.wikimedia.org/wiki/Commons:Copyright_rules_by_territory/Mexico)), 70 years (eg. [in the EU](https://en.wikipedia.org/wiki/Copyright_law_of_the_European_Union)), or N/A because the author's year of death is unknown, or because the author is unknown for anonymous or pseudonymous works.
- 1 author’s death: We see values iof 100.
-70, years,. or unknoe because of anonumouts/pseudonmiem 2 since the work was first published, 25, 50, 70, 95, 120 years
+ 2) *the work was first published*: we see values of 120 years (for collective works), 95 years (eg. [in the US](https://commons.wikimedia.org/wiki/Commons:Copyright_rules_by_territory/United_States)), 70 years (eg. [in the EU](https://en.wikipedia.org/wiki/Copyright_law_of_the_European_Union) for anonymous or pseudonymous works) and 50 or 25 years [in Indonesia](https://commons.wikimedia.org/wiki/Commons:Copyright_rules_by_territory/Indonesia).
- 3 or since its creation.
-120 years, N/A
+ 3) *the work was created*: 120 years, N/A

-4 remarks:
+4) 4 remarks:

 <div style="min-height:1333px" id="datawrapper-vis-2NsXE"><script type="text/javascript" defer src="https://datawrapper.dwcdn.net/2NsXE/embed.js" charset="utf-8" data-target="#datawrapper-vis-2NsXE"></script><noscript><img src="https://datawrapper.dwcdn.net/2NsXE/full.png" alt="This table summarizes the expiration periodes specified in Wikimedia Commons copyright templates for Delpher-sourced media files.
 These files are now in the public domain because of age.
 Copyrights on a work can expire when enough time has passed since the author’s death, the work’s first publication, or its creation.
 The template usage is taken &quot;as observed&quot;.
 You can click on the names of the templates to view their description pages on Wikimedia Commons.
 The 3 key figures are: 1) Total number of distinct media files: 6,114.
 2) Total number of template usages: 6,191 (one file can contain multiple copyright templates).
 3) Total number of distinct templates used: 24.
 Data as of 9 April 2025." /></noscript></div>